 Why Voice Input

 Commercial solutions are not in short supply.
-Google Docs has voice typing, Otter.ai transcribes meetings, Zoom has live captions — voice input is everywhere.
+Google Docs has voice typing, Otter.ai transcribes meetings, and Zoom has live captions.
+Voice input is everywhere.
 But these features share two problems:

-Privacy and freedom.
-Google Docs voice runs Google models.
+Privacy and freedom: Google Docs voice typing runs on Google models.
 Otter.ai runs its own.
-You are locked into each vendor’s ecosystem — their quality, their privacy policy, their data pipeline.
+You are locked into each vendor’s ecosystem: their quality, their privacy policy, their data pipeline.
 No backend switching, no local model option.
 Feature changes, pricing changes, or shutdowns are out of your control.
 Closed source means no recourse.

-Every option I looked at shared the same pattern: closed source, fixed model, bundled inside a larger application, audio sent to the vendor’s servers by default.
-None offered a standalone voice input button — just that one feature, nothing else.
+Every option I looked at shared the same pattern: closed source, fixed model, audio sent to the vendor’s servers by default.

 I wanted something open source.
 I wanted to inspect the code, choose the ASR engine, run locally if needed, or hook into a better cloud service.
 And it had to support Chinese and English voice input that inserts text at the cursor position.
 No copy-paste, no app switching.